Home Aviation Jet Card vs Charter vs Fractional

 We may earn a commission if you book through links on this page.

+Every operator in private aviation has a preferred answer to this question — and it is always the product they are selling.
 The honest answer is that all three models are correct for different travellers.
-The decision is not about which is better in the abstract.
-It is about how often you fly, how predictable your schedule is, how much of your time is worth protecting, and whether you want an equity stake in an aircraft or simply the best possible flight when you need one.
+The decision is not about which is better in the abstract — it is about how often you fly, how predictable your schedule is, and whether you want an equity stake in an aircraft or simply the best possible flight when you need one.

 Before the comparison, the definitions — without the industry language that makes each one sound more complicated than it is.